CLIMATE & TCFD

 Established by the international Financial Stability Board, the Task Force on Climate-related Financial Disclosures (TCFD) identifies and suggests voluntary disclosures that help investors, lenders and insurance underwriters understand material risks.

 Ovintiv has been incrementally adopting the TCFD recommendations since 2018.
-We continue to strengthen our disclosures through enhanced climate policy scenario analysis and a commitment to implement climate-related performance targets tied to our compensation program.
+We continue to strengthen our disclosures through enhanced climate policy scenario analysis and climate-related performance targets tied to our compensation program.

 Disclosed how we identify, assess and manage climate-related risks

 Committed to publicly disclose and link climate-related performance targets to employee compensation